sumibi-yakitori/sumibi-yakitori/hid.md

 ![M-CAD01UBBK](https://m.media-amazon.com/images/I/71xStNk1RFL._AC_SL200_.jpg)

-- It has OMRON micro switches.
+- It has OMRON micro switches
-- It does not feel bad to hold.
+- It does not feel bad to hold
-- Some DCC tool operations also require both a middle button click and wheel operation, so if you have the time to replace the switch on a regular mouse to create the ideal mouse, I recommend you take that route.
+- Some DCC tool operations also require both a middle button click and wheel operation, so if you have the time to replace the switch on a regular mouse to create the ideal mouse, I recommend you take that route

 </details>